Caregiver Theft in the Home Growing

 - Communicate the home care agency’s stand on the issue of theft from clients (or anyone for that matter)?

 Make sure your Insurance bonding policy is up to date.

-- Understand how much the coverage is for.
+- Understand the what, when, who, where and how much the coverage is for.

 - Obtain ALL details of the policy and what to do in event of a loss/claim.

 Perform Thorough, Well Documented Background Checks!

-- Candidate is ethical and would never consider theft.
-(Yeaah!)
+- The applicant IS ethical and would never consider theft.

 - Applicant hasn’t been caught yet.